abonello/project-1/README.md

 * Brief info about my activities

 -----------
 This is my personal website as a musician.
-It need to serve as an extension of my CV for music related activities.
+It needs to serve as an extension of my CV for music related activities.

 People who might use the website are:
 * someone wanting to learn music; beginners / continuing / pick up an instrument which they played when they were younger